New York Jets 31 - New York Giants 27 - Big Blue Interactive

 After both teams exchanged punts, quarterback Tyrod Taylor threw an ill-advised pass on 3rd-and-13 that was intercepted by the Jets at the Giants’ 48-yard line.
 The Jets were only able to gain 17 yards, but it was enough to set up a successful 49-yard field goal.
 Jets 3 – Giants 0.

-On Giants’ next possession, Taylor was knocked out of the game with a concussion on a play where he connected with tight end Daniel Bellinger for 25 yards.
+On Giants’ next possession, Taylor was knocked out of the game with a back injury on a play where he connected with tight end Daniel Bellinger for 25 yards.
 Davis Webb would play the rest of the game at quarterback for the Giants.
 Big Blue continued to move the ball on this drive and place kicker Ryan Santoso kicked a 36-yard field goal to tie the game at 3-3 early in the 2nd quarter.

 The Giants took the lead on the Jets’ ensuing drive when quarterback Joe Flacco threw the ball right to Calitro, who returned the interception 35 yards for a touchdown.
 Giants 10 – Jets 3.
 The Jets responded with an 8-play, 75-yard drive that ended with a 21-yard touchdown pass from quarterback Mike White to wide receiver Braxton Berrios.
 The game was now tied 10-10.